Camping Food Ideas – No Refrigeration Required!

 2. Canned Fruit

-If cutting fruit seems like too much work (you’re tired from hiking, we get it!) then bring along some canned fruit or fruit cups.
+If cutting fruit feels like too much work (especially after hiking), consider bringing canned fruit or fruit cups.
 Canned fruit is pre-prepped, mess-free, and shelf-stable.
-You can also use canned fruits in other recipes like topping pancakes or fruit cobbler.
+Additionally, you can use canned fruits in various recipes, such as for pancake toppings or fruit cobbler.

 canned fruit